tgogos/curriculum-skills/README.md

 > ⚠️ **Warning:**
 >
 > This version (and the ojd_daps_skills==1.0.2) is incompatible with Python 3.11 and 3.12.
+> This crawler version (0.1.0) is incomplete and needs improvement in the way it handles regex!

 ### IMPORTANT Compatibility Note: Problems with PyDantic and SpaCy!
 - If you encounter compatibility errors, downgrade to Python 3.10, which has no issues.
 I discovered that after realizing the problem it has with ImpImporter!